 Should I wear a mouth guard for non-contact sports?

 Sports Medicine Australia and the Australian Dental Association recommend wearing a sport teeth guard regardless of whether the sport played is considered a ‘contact sport’ or not.

-At Mooloolaba Dental (formerly Fenton Dental) and Swell Dental by Mooloolaba Dental, our local dentists can fabricate you the best, most comfortable and well-fitting, custom sport mouth guard to help protect your teeth in the case of any trauma suffered to the face or jaw.
+At Mooloolaba Dental and Swell Dental, our local dentists can fabricate you the best, most comfortable and well-fitting, custom sport mouth guard to help protect your teeth (or your child’s teeth) in the case of any trauma being suffered to the face or jaw.

-The fitted, dental mouth guard is completed over two Mooloolaba dentist appointments: During the first dental appointment we take a mould of your teeth and during the second dentist appointment we ask you to test the fitted teeth guard to ensure it’s an accurate, comfortable fit.
+The fitted, dental mouth guard is completed over two Mooloolaba dentist appointments: During the first dental appointment we take a mould of your teeth and during the second appointment we ask you to test it to ensure it’s an accurate, comfortable fit.

-A sleep mouth guard is an occlusal splint, more commonly known as a night guard.
-It is a hard-plastic, clear, custom mouth guard which is smaller than a sports guard.
-Night guards are designed to protect your teeth while you sleep and are most often used to combat grinding and clenching of teeth during the night to prevent further wear-and-tear of teeth.
+A sleep mouth guard is an occlusal splint, more commonly known as a night guard which is made of hard-plastic, is clear in colour, and smaller than a sports guard.
+These are most commonly used as night mouth guards for teeth grinding (bruxism) relief as they are designed to protect your teeth while you sleep.